unicef/publicgoods-toolkit/adoptability.md

 Procuring a DPG is very different from buying a physical good like a truck or a desk.
-You do not, realistically, have much opportunity to influence the truck manufacturer, nor collaborate them to improve the trucks that will be coming to the market next year.
+You do not, realistically, have much opportunity to influence the truck manufacturer, nor to collaborate with them to improve the trucks that will be coming to the market next year.
 But with DPGs that possibility very much exists, and this should be taken into account when evaluating both a particular DPG and your own current